materialsproject/pymatgen/docs/index.rst

 2. Added support for new MaterialsProject REST method get_stability.
 3. Added aliases for PhaseDiagram, GrandPotentialPhaseDiagram, PDAnalyzer and PDPlotter in pymatgen.phasediagrams.
+4. Improvements to StructureMatcher: stol (site - tolerance) redefined as a fraction of the average length per atom.
+Structures matched in fractional space are now also matched in cartesian space and a rms displacement normalized by length per atom can be returned using the rms_dist method.

 Version 2.6.2
 -------------